miner7222/GAP/README.md

 ## Usage

 - Open **GAP** if you want to add or remove supported games.
-- After saving, GAP updates the runtime whitelist, syncs it to `Settings.Global`, restarts `gppservice`, and force-stops `com.zui.game.service` so changes apply immediately.
 - Launch your game and use Game Assistant's **Ultra HD Vision** toggle in the sidebar.

----

-## Troubleshooting

-- If the **Ultra HD Vision** toggle does not appear, make sure the module is enabled in **LSPosed** and the game is selected in **GAP**.
-- If GAP cannot save changes, check that root access was granted.

----

-## Notes

-- GAP package name: `io.github.miner7222.gap`
-- GAP is both the launcher app and the LSPosed settings entry for this module.